A diagram showing four mobile phone screens and one tablet with content.

 Design for Small Screens

 Design with the "mobile first" mindset.
-Small screens mean you need a clean layout that adapts to various devices.
+Small screens mean that you need a clean layout that adapts to various devices.
 Group devices by screen size.
-Define clear rules for content and design adaptation.
-Stick to web standards for a seamless user experience.
+It’s important to define clear rules for content and design adaptation.
+Plus, stick to web standards for a seamless user experience.

 Prioritize the Primary Task

-Make the main task obvious to users.
-The design should focus on a single, large button for the primary function.
-This strategy clarifies the app's purpose and enhances user-friendliness.
-Consider the central action you want users to perform in your app.
-Highlight this action with a clear, accessible feature.
-This approach simplifies interaction and guides users directly to what they seek.
+Make the main task obvious to users—and the design should focus on a single, large button for the primary function.
+This strategy clarifies the app's purpose and enhances user-friendliness—vital items.
+Consider the central action you want users to perform in your app, and highlight this action with a clear, accessible feature.
+This approach simplifies interaction.
+What’s more, it guides users directly to what they’re after.

 Keep Navigation Simple

-Navigation on mobile should be straightforward.
+Navigation on mobile should be nice and straightforward.
 You can follow these five guidelines to make navigation simple:

-1. Keep content to a minimum: Respect the small screen.
-Limit content and make sure all devices support it.
-Keep descriptions short and to the point.
+1. Keep content to a minimum: Respect the small screen; limit content and make sure all devices support it.
+Keep descriptions short and to the point, too.

-2. Reduce inputs required from users: Minimize the need for typing.
-Offer alternatives like voice input.
+2. Reduce inputs required from users: Minimize the need for typing, and offer alternatives like voice input.
 Keep form inputs to a minimum.
-You must allow users to stay signed in for convenience.
+You’ve got to allow users to stay signed in for convenience.

 3. Remember the instability of mobile connections: Mobile connections can be unpredictable.
-It can lead to challenges in maintaining a seamless user experience.
-To combat this, focus on these three things:
+It’s something that can lead to challenges in maintaining a seamless user experience—and seamless experiences are essential.
+To combat this, focus on these things:

 4. Continuous integrated experiences: A seamless transition between mobile and desktop is essential.
-It ensures continuity, consistency and brand identity across all platforms.
+It makes sure there’s continuity, consistency and brand identity across all platforms.
 This approach offers a unified experience that aligns with users' expectations on any device.
-You must meet this standard to maintain user engagement and loyalty.
+You’ve got to meet this standard to maintain user engagement and loyalty.

-5. Design for micro-moments: Micro-moments happen when individuals instinctively use their mobile device to look up information, find something new, research or purchase.
+5. Design for micro-moments: Micro-moments happen when individuals instinctively use their mobile device to look up information, find something new, research or purchase something.
 People experience these high-intent moments where they form preferences and make choices.

 You design for micro-moments to make your content instantly accessible while it answers users' immediate needs.
 A few tricks work better when you design for micro-moments.